splunk/ctis-taxii-splunk-app/docs/ctis-taxii-splunk-app/docs/cti-mgmt/indicators.md

 For example, given this event, click on the `>` button to expand the event:
 ![Splunk Platform Sample Event](indicators_img/splunk_search_sample_event.png)

 Then, click on `Event Actions` to list available workflow actions.
 Then click on `CTIS: Add IOCs to Grouping`.
-This will open the form to add new Indicators to a Grouping
+This will open the form to add new Indicators to a Grouping.
+In the form you will be able to enter related details for the new Indicator.
 ![Splunk Platform Event Workflow Action Trigger](indicators_img/splunk_search_event_workflow_trigger.png)

 ### Field Workflow Action